AdaptiveCpp/AdaptiveCpp/doc/install-android.md

 ## Cross Compile AdaptiveCpp

 Now that we have all the cross compilation dependencies prepared we can can cross compile AdaptiveCpp itself.
-We need to pass some extra arguments to native LLVM tools that match the LLVM version being linked in the cross compile.
-This allows the `libkernel` builtins to be created.
+We need to pass some extra arguments at CMake configuration time for this to work correctly.
+The two key considerations are passing the right arguments to native LLVM tools that match the LLVM version being linked in the cross compile, allowing the `libkernel` builtins bitcode to be created.
+The other consideration is passing the right device path to where cross compiled LLVM tooling will be at runtime so that the SSCP JIT can function.

+In the command below `-DCLANG_EXECUTABLE_PATH` and `-DACPP_LLVM_LINK_PATH` must be native executables to satisfy the first consideration, while `-DACPP_LLC_PATH`, `-DACPP_LLD_PATH`, `-DACPP_OPT_PATH`, and `-DACPP_CLSPV_PATH` (Vulkan only) must be paths to where the cross compiled tools will be pushed on device to satisfy the second consideration.

 ```sh
 $ cd <acpp root>